Data, Surveillance, and Epidemiology

 The Montana Diabetes Program uses variety of data for diabetes surveillance and evaluation, reports, grant reporting, and to direct program decisions to reduce the prevalence of diabetes, the morbidity from diabetes, and the development of complications of diabetes among Montana residents.
-Below are data sources used to generate pre-diabetes and diabetes statistics specific to Montana population.
-To protect the confidentiality, data sets do not contain individual identifiers.
+A list of data sets used is included below, and you can access the Public Health Data Resource Guide to learn more about them.
+Data sets do not contain information that can identify individuals.

-The CMS provides information on the prevalence, utilization and Medicare spending for Medicare beneficiaries with chronic conditions and multiple chronic conditions, including diabetes.
-The agency produced four dashboards where data can be viewed by region, state and county.
-Go to the CMS Medicare Chronic Conditions Dashboard.
+- The CMS provides information on the prevalence, utilization, and Medicare spending for beneficiaries with chronic conditions, including diabetes.
+The agency produced the Medicare Chronic Conditions Dashboard where data can be viewed by region, state and county.

 Montana Quick Stats